 - gorilla (n.)

-- 1847, applied to the apes (Troglodytes gorills) by U.S. missionary Thomas Savage, from Greek gorillai, plural of name given to wild, hairy people in a Greek translation of Carthaginian navigator Hanno's account of his voyage along the N.W. coast of Africa, c.500 B.C.E.
+- 1847, applied to a species of large apes (Troglodytes gorills) by U.S. missionary Thomas Savage, from Greek gorillai, plural of name given to wild, hairy beings (now supposed to have been chimpanzees) in a Greek translation of Carthaginian navigator Hanno's account of his voyage along the northwest coast of Africa, c.
+500 B.C.E.
 Allegedly an African word.

 In its inmost recess was an island similar to that formerly described, which contained in like manner a lake with another island, inhabited by a rude description of people.
 The females were much more numerous than the males, and had rough skins: our interpreters called them Gorillae.
 We pursued but could take none of the males; they all escaped to the top of precipices, which they mounted with ease, and threw down stones; we took three of the females, but they made such violent struggles, biting and tearing their captors, that we killed them, and stripped off the skins, which we carried to Carthage: being out of provisions we could go no further.
 [Hanno, "Periplus"]

 Of persons perceived as being gorilla-like, from 1884.